mongodb/terraform-provider-mongodbatlas/website/docs/d/federated_settings_identity_provider.html.markdown

 * `federation_settings_id` - (Required) Unique 24-hexadecimal digit string that identifies the federated authentication configuration.
 * `identity_provider_id` - (Required) Unique 20-hexadecimal or 24-hexadecimal digit string that identifies the IdP.

-**WARNING:** Starting from terraform provider 1.16.0 the allowed format for `identity_provider_id` will only be 24-hexadecimal digit string.
+**WARNING:** Starting from terraform provider version 1.16.0, the only allowed format for `identity_provider_id` will be 24-hexadecimal digit string.
 See more [here](../guides/1.15.0-upgrade-guide.html.markdown)

 ## Attributes Reference